SweeXordious/OpenAPI_Js_client/README.md

 ```

 #### Interact with the client
 Write some JS code similar to the what is in `index.js` in this repository.
+These ones are for the `Web3j-OpenAPI-sample-project`.